Updated January 18, 2023

 1. Increase flow and reliability through change management

-The crossroads of agile, DevOps, and ITSM forms the cornerstone of change management.
+The crossroads of agile, DevOps, and ITSM form the cornerstone of change management.
 Simplify current change management practices, and you can increase flow many times over.

 ITIL4 and SRE take very different approaches to change management.
 In SRE, the team is given an error budget that represents the gap between perfect reliability and agreed service level objectives (SLOs).
 While the team is allowed to regulate its own workload, there are policies and consequences that govern what happens if an error budget is blown or service levels breached.
 Since error budgets are meant to be spent, the team can make autonomous decisions to increase flow.